harpone/nonpy/README.md

 Fit multivariate data to a diffusion process.

-Pre-alpha stage.
+Alpha stage.

+Basically you throw in time series data and out comes the drift vector and noise matrix of a multivariate diffusion process of type

+dX_t = f(X_t) dt + g(X_t) dW_t

-Currently the only useful functions are the (Cython optimized) 'crosscorrelate' function, which does cross- correlation (with lag) between two Pandas time series, and 'binner' which estimates the drift and diffusion
+A couple of useful functions are the (Cython optimized) 'crosscorrelate' function, which does cross- correlation (with lag) between two Pandas time series, and 'binner' which estimates the drift and diffusion